 Yes, you sure can freeze applesauce.
 Place in an airtight container and leave room for the applesauce to expand as it freezes.
 You can store it for up to three months.
 Then when ready thaw in the fridge the night before.

 Give this Instant Pot applesauce recipe a try today!

-If you love apples than you will want to try my delicious Instant Pot Apple Dump Cake, it is to die for delish!
+If you love apples then you will want to try my delicious Instant Pot Apple Dump Cake, it is to die for delish!
 Living the hectic parent life?
-Try out my incredible Instant Pot Freezer Meal 30 Day Meal Challenge, it is a life saver!
+Try out my incredible Instant Pot Freezer Meal 30 Day Meal Challenge, it is a lifesaver!

 - Peel, core, and slice the apples.

 - Using a vegetable peeler, peel 1 slice of lemon peel.
 Juice the same lemon.

 - Add the water, cinnamon stick, the lemon peel, fresh lemon juice, and brown sugar to instant pot and stir to combine.
 Add apples and toss to mix

 - Close the lid, make sure it’s in the sealing position and turn toggle to seal.

 - Press Pressure (it should automatically set to HIGH pressure).
 Set time to 8 minutes.
 Hit START.
 When finished do a controlled (carefully allow steam to release in short bursts to make sure nothing spews out) quick release.

 - Remove the cinnamon stick.
 If you prefer a chunky apple sauce mash with a hand potato masher and transfer to a bowl.
 Or transfer the mixture to a blender, blending until smooth.
 Set aside to cool or serve as a warm apple sauce.
 Store leftovers in a lidded container.
 Store in the fridge for 7-10 days.